aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 Potential encounters in adjacent hexes will often leave signs of their presence (note that this covers both monsters and other inhabitants, including Men).
 When this result is rolled determine which monster has left the sign using Figure 3, below.
 On a roll of (1-4) the sign has been left by a resident of the present, or primary hex, on a (5-7) by a resident of a secondary hex, and on an (8) by a resident of a tertiary hex (if there is no resident in the tertiary hexes that ranges that far it will be from the secondary ring instead).

-If the sign is from the secondary ring roll 1d6, with 1 equaling “a”, 2 equaling “b”, etc. If in the tertiary ring roll 1d12, with 1 equaling “a”, 2 equaling “b”, etc. Refer to p.
+If the sign is from the secondary ring roll `dice: 1d6`, with 1 equaling “a”, 2 equaling “b”, etc. If in the tertiary ring roll `dice: 1d12`, with 1 equaling “a”, 2 equaling “b”, etc. Refer to p.
 8 of Hexcrawl Basics to determine the range of various monsters.

 It is up to the Referee to determine the nature of the sign, but it should be a non-dangerous (i.e. it won’t hurt the PCs) clue to what type of threat may lurk nearby.
 The clue may be relatively obvious, or subtle, but the PCs should be able to easily discover it.